 $conf['cache_backends'] = 'includes/cache-install.inc'; $conf['cache_backends'] = './sites/all/modules/memcache/memcache.inc'; $conf['cache_default_class'] = 'MemCacheDrupal'; $conf['cache_class_cache_form'] = 'DrupalDatabaseCache'; $conf['cache_class_cache_page'] = 'DrupalFakeCache';

-Entities are the crucial part of Drupal, and they are very handy to deal with different kinds of data.
-In Drupal core nodes, comments, users, taxonomy terms, taxonomy vocabularies and files are the entities.
+Entities are a crucial part of Drupal, and they are very handy to deal with different kinds of data.
+In Drupal core nodes, comments, users, taxonomy terms, taxonomy vocabularies, and files are the entities.
 Many other types of entities are defined by contrib modules, and the entities defined by custom code are very useful as well.

-Fieldable entities, especially when there are many fields attached, may be too heavy to load them fast.
+Fieldable entities, especially when there are many fields attached, may be too heavy to load fast.
 When entities are frequently loaded on a website, for example, because of some processing as a reaction to some users' actions, it's better to cache the entities.
-Drupal caches the entities via the core's field cache by default, but the Entity cache module provides a more efficient solution for an entity caching.
-But it's highly recommended to use it with Memcached or Redis as a cache storage to achieve the maximum performance improvements.
+Drupal caches the entities via the core's field cache by default, but the Entity cache module provides a more efficient solution for boosting Drupal entity cache performance.
+But it's highly recommended to use it with Memcached or Redis as cache storage to achieve maximum performance improvements.

-Drupal provides search functionality from its core and stores a search index in a database, and may be not performant enough when there is a lot of content on a website.
-The Apache Solr Search module extends Drupal core search functionality to allow using an Apache Solr search platform instead of the database for a better performance and scalability.
+Drupal provides search functionality from its core and stores a search index in a database, and maybe not be performant enough when there is a lot of content on a website.
+The Apache Solr Search module extends Drupal core search functionality to allow using an Apache Solr search platform instead of the database for better performance and scalability.
 It also adds some new features to Drupal search functionality.

 One more solution to build search functionality in Drupal is the Search API module.
 Search results and filters are usually output via Views when the module is used, and this adds more flexibility.
-Search API separates "search index" and "search server" terms and implements a pluggable system for search backends so there are many options available: Solr, Sphinx, Database and other.
+Search API separates "search index" and "search server" terms and implements a pluggable system for search backends so there are many options available: Solr, Sphinx, Database, and others.

 Drupal performs different tasks on cron, including a cleanup, particular tasks are implemented via a hook_cron() hook.
-Basically there is no need to execute all of these tasks at the same time (which is default behavior), especially when you need to execute some of the tasks very frequently, for example, a scheduled content publication, subscriptions' expiration or queue processing.
-In such cases cron tasks running simultaneously may cause performance issues and a frequent execution of tasks which shouldn't be done that often: all of these may slow down other tasks execution which really need to run frequently.
+Basically, there is no need to execute all of these tasks at the same time (which is the default behavior), especially when you need to execute some of the tasks very frequently, for example, a scheduled content publication, subscriptions' expiration, or queue processing.
+In such cases, cron tasks running simultaneously may cause performance issues and a frequent execution of tasks that shouldn't be done that often: all of these may slow down other tasks execution which really need to run frequently.

 Entities without revisions

 When you have the process on a site that creates or updates many entities, for example, nodes, and you need to speed up this process, for instance, because a user awaits the result of this process, the Field SQL norevisions module may be helpful in case created/updated entities do not use revisioning.
-This module halves an amount of executed database queries needed to insert / update entities' field values.
+This module halves the amount of executed database queries needed to insert/update entities' field values.
 Please read the Fields with no revisions article for more information on the problem and solution.

 When you deal with entities in code, use entity_load() and node_load_multiple() to load several entities and particularly nodes instead of entity_load_single() (provided by the Entity API module) and node_load() in loops.